aaronkher/rag_chatbot/README.md

 - `Dockerfile.api`: Dockerfile for the API service.
 - `Dockerfile.frontend`: Dockerfile for the Frontend service.
 - `docker-compose.yml`: Docker Compose configuration for running the project.
+- `api-deployment.yaml`: Kubernetes Deployment configuration for the API service.
+- `api-service.yaml`: Kubernetes Service configuration for exposing the API service.
+- `frontend-deployment.yaml`: Kubernetes Deployment configuration for the frontend service.
+- `frontend-service.yaml`: Kubernetes Service configuration for exposing the frontend service.
+- `kind-config.yaml`: Configuration file for creating a Kubernetes cluster using `kind`.
+- `api_keys.env`: Environment file containing sensitive information such as the OpenAI API key.

 ## References